Charge Nurse as Mentor: How CNOs Can Encourage a Culture of Nurse Mentorship

 The case for mentoring in Nursing

-The Future of Nursing 2020-2030 (2021) report identifies mentoring as critical in transitioning to a more equitable healthcare system stating that “new and established nurse leaders – at all levels and in all settings – are needed to lead change” (National Academies of Sciences, Engineering, and Medicine, [NAM] 2021, p.
+The Future of Nursing 2020-2030 (2021) report identifies nurse mentorship as critical in transitioning to a more equitable healthcare system stating that “new and established nurse leaders – at all levels and in all settings – are needed to lead change” (National Academies of Sciences, Engineering, and Medicine, [NAM] 2021, p.
 291).
 The American Organization of Nursing Leadership (AONL) Nurse Leader Competencies (2022) recognizes “mentoring staff” as a key competency for nurse leaders (p.
 442).
 Additional competencies championing the case for mentoring include developing the ability of others, recognizing opportunities for staff, and providing learning opportunities (AONL Nurse Leader Competencies, 2022).

 Promoting diversity, belonging, and inclusion